just4jc/corda/docs/source/key-concepts-vault.rst

 * the Core Vault "On Ledger" store tracks unconsumed state and is updated internally by the node upon recording of a transaction on the ledger (following succesful smart contract verification and signature by all participants)
 * the Core Vault "Off Ledger" store refers to additional data added by the node owner subsequent to transaction recording
-* the Core Vault performs cash spending and transaction processing
+* the Core Vault performs transaction processing
-* Vault extensions represent addition custom plugin code a developer may write to query specific custom contract state attributes.
+* Vault extensions represent additional custom plugin code a developer may write to query specific custom contract state attributes.
 * Customer "Off Ledger (private store) represents internal organisational data that may be joined with the vault data to perform additional reporting or processing
 * a vault API is exposed to developers using standard Corda RPC and CorDapp plugin mechanisms
 * additionally the vault database schemas are directly accessible via JDBC for customer joins and queries